recurly/recurly-integration-examples/CONTRIBUTING.md

 ### External examples

-We love contributors!
 If you have a site that implements Recurly.js in a novel or cool way, please [create an issue][new-issue] with a link and we'll link to it in the readme.

 [new-issue]: https://github.com/recurly/recurly-js-examples/issues/new
 [new-pr]: https://github.com/recurly/recurly-js-examples/pulls/new